 $^{^{\}rm 63}$ ORS 127.800-995.
-For other state laws see below 5.2.
-A.
+For other state laws see below V. 2. a).

+controlled substances to assist suicide violates the Controlled Substances Act.
 Eventually, however, the Supreme Court allowed the "Death With Dignity Act" to continue.
 In Gonzales v.
-Oregon (2006) it held that the Controlled Substances Act did not authorize the Attorney General to prohibit doctors from prescribing regulated drugs for use in physician-assisted suicide, as authorized by Oregon's "Death With Dignity Act".65 "The importance of the issue of physician-assisted suicide, which has been the subject of an 'earnest and profound debate' across the country, makes the oblique form of the claimed delegation all the more suspect ...
-This would occur ... despite the statute's express limitation of the Attorney General's authority to registration and control ... and despite the statutory purposes to combat drug abuse and prevent illicit drug trafficking."66 In addition to that, the principles of our federal system "belie the notion that Congress would use such an obscure grant of authority to regulate areas traditionally supervised by the States' police power [protecting the 'lives, limbs, health, comfort and quiet of all persons'67]."68
+Oregon (2006) it held that the Controlled Substances Act did not authorize the Attorney General to prohibit doctors from prescribing regulated drugs for use in physician-assisted suicide, as authorized by Oregon's "Death With Dignity Act".
+"The importance of the issue of physician-assisted suicide, which has been the subject of an 'earnest and profound debate' across the country, makes the oblique form of the claimed delegation all the more suspect ...
+This would occur ... despite the statute's express limitation of the Attorney General's authority to registration and control ... and despite the statutory purposes to combat drug abuse and prevent illicit drug trafficking."
+66 In addition to that, the principles of our federal system "belie the notion that Congress would use such an obscure grant of authority to regulate areas traditionally supervised by the States' police power [protecting the 'lives, limbs, health, comfort and quiet of all persons' 67]."
+68